emre-guler/code-reader/README.md

 A Python application that uses computer vision and OCR (Optical Character Recognition) to read and process specific code patterns from a camera feed.
 The application matches these codes with student names and exports the results to an Excel file.

+> **Note**: This project was generated with the assistance of AI (Cursor) to create a code reader application for processing student identification codes using OCR technology.

 ## Features

 - Real-time camera feed processing